 It’s International Prenatal Infection Prevention Awareness month, so we’re here with a very important PSA!
 A healthy mama is a healthy baby.
 Caring for yourself during pregnancy is actually one of the best things you can do for your growing baby.
 At a time where taking care of ourselves often takes the backseat, whether it’s that dreaded maternal guilt or we’re stuck in survival mode, we think it’s all the more important to remind pregnant women that your health counts!

-Here’s how to keep yourself healthy during pregnancy so that you can keep baby healthy, too.
+Here are some healthy habits to incorporate when trying to get pregnant and during pregnancy so that you can keep baby healthy, too.

 Healthy Prenatal Care Habits for Pregnancy

 Take your prenatal vitamin daily.This is always our top healthy prenatal care tip because it’s packed with so many nutrients to keep you and your baby healthy, notably folate, which is crucial to early fetal development.
 “Folate is a B vitamin that is particularly important during pregnancy.
 It helps prevent fetal defects of the brain, spine and spinal cord (collectively referred to as neural tube defects)” says Dr. Stephanie Liu.
 While our prenatal is no replacement to a healthy diet, it’s reassuring to know that all the key nutrients your baby needs to grow are covered.

 Eat as well as you can.We’d be lying if we said making nutrition a priority during pregnancy isn’t a challenge.
 Morning sickness, food aversions, cravings, insatiable hunger—we get it.
 Just do your best to eat as much fresh produce as you can whenever you can and healthy fats.
 Also, a reminder that pregnancy is not the time to go on a diet, particularly diets that eliminate food groups.